SurajSonawane2415/MazeBlaze/README.md

 ## Acknowledgements
 - [SRA VJTI](https://sravjti.in/) Eklavya 2023
-- Special thanks to our mentors [Raj Gupta](https://github.com/RajGupta17), [Pritk Kanadiya](https://github.com/PritK99), and all the seniors at SRA, VJTI for their constant support and guidance throughout the project.
+- Special thanks to our mentors [Raj Gupta](https://github.com/RajGupta17), [Prit Kanadiya](https://github.com/PritK99), and all the seniors at SRA, VJTI for their constant support and guidance throughout the project.

 ## License
 [MIT License](https://opensource.org/license/mit/)